Employment issues (work life)

 However, acting consistently does not necessarily mean that you can adopt a blanket flexible working policy – accepting or refusing all requests.
 If a dispute arises, a tribunal will look at any discrepancies in the acceptances or refusals of flexible working requests.

-If your policy is found to be discriminatory, your only line of defence is to show that you had an objective reason, not connected with sex, for applying that policy.
-For example, that there was a good business, commercial or administrative reason for the difference in treatment.
+If your policy is found to be indirectly discriminatory, it might be possible to argue that it was a proportionate means to a legitimate aim – i.e.: that there was a good business, commercial or administrative reason for the difference in treatment.

 Flexible working and constructive dismissal